 What should I do if I think my child is stuttering?

 Box Hill Speech Pathology offers assessment and diagnosis services for children who are suspected to be stuttering.
-Contact the clinic and arrange an appointment to see one of our specialist speech pathologists to find out how to stop stuttering.
+Contact the clinic and arrange an appointment to see one of our speech pathologists to find out how to stop stuttering.
 While you are waiting for an appointment, you may like to consider the following:

 - How long has the stuttering been present?
 Has it gone away and then recurred?
 How many times has it gone away?